 Triple Spiral also is known as The Tirade or Triskele, represented by three spirals connected by one line representing the flow of time.
 Each spiral symbolizes earthly life, the afterlife and finally reincarnation.

 The triple spiral that relates to the elements of Earth, Water, Sky, Body, Mind, and spirit, is found in Celtic arts and architecture.
 While it’s inception dates back to the Neolithic era since it is found at the entrance of Newgrange, Ireland.

 – The Chinese Beast

 Dragons have a special place in spirituality and have been a significant part of Chinese history.
 It is also manifested in the famous narrative of St. George’s battle in the bible.
-It is interpreted differently in different directions – In the east, they are represented as monsters, while in the west as auspicious creatures.
+It is interpreted differently in different directions – In the east, they are represented as auspicious creatures, while in the west as evil monsters.